IntuitDeveloper/QBOConceptsTutorial-PHP/README.md

 * **clientSecret:** You can find your `clientSecret` from the `Keys` tab under your `App`
 * **redirectUri:** The `redirectUri` for your app ( **OAuth2.0** )

-In the [Developer Portal](http://developer.intuit.com/), ensure the redirect URI in your `config.json` file has been entered in your app configuration.
+In the [Developer Portal](http://developer.intuit.com/), ensure the redirect URI in your `config.php` file has been entered in your app configuration.
 By default, the URL is set to the following for this demo:

 `http://localhost:3000/callback`